 Preheat oven to 350 degrees F.

-Transfer to a mixing bowl fitted with a paddle attachment and turn on medium speed.
-Add eggs, one at a time until fully incorporated.
+Transfer to mixing bowl fitted with a paddle attachment.
+Turn on medium.